Log in

 The Viaduct

-The Viaduct is one of the most popular student areas in Durham ,known for its high concentration of purpose-built student accommodations.
-It’s the heart of student social life, with the Durham Train Station and North Road’s Tesco Express just minutes away.
+The Viaduct is one of the most popular student areas in Durham, known for its high student density and vibrant social scene.
+It’s named after the city’s iconic railway viaducts, with the Durham Train Station and North Road’s Tesco Express just minutes away.

 Gilesgate

-Gilesgate stands out for being both affordable and convenient, much more budget-friendly than other popular areas.
-This area is also home to a variety of shops and supermarkets, including a large Aldi and a Sainsbury’s Local, making it the best area for saving on both rent and groceries.
+Gilesgate stands out for being both affordable and convenient, much more budget-friendly than other popular areas in Durham.
+It is situated at the end of Claypath and close to St Hild and St Bede, with a variety of shops and supermarkets, including a large Aldi and a Tesco nearby, as well as retail parks.

 Nevilles Cross

-Nevilles Cross is the perfect choice for students who prefer a quieter, residential area, close to the Hill Colleges, such as Van Mildert and St. Mary’s, as well as the university’s science site, within a 10 to 15-minute walk.
-Although more suburban, there is also a few essential shops in the nearby Crossgate Moor, and the city centre is just a short walk or bus ride away.
+Nevilles Cross is the perfect choice for students who prefer a quieter and residential area, close to the Riverside area and a short bus ride to Hill Colleges and Bailey Colleges.
+Although more suburban, there are also a few essential shops in the nearby Crossgate Moor, and the city centre is just a short walk or bus ride away.

 Durham University student halls are offered privately by each college, offering students a variety of rooms within colleges and also in the city.
 Both catered and self-catered options are available, and an additional fee will be charged.
 Most first-year undergraduate students will choose to live in College accommodation, while second-year students will live in off-campus private student accommodation near Durham University.